HiralHirpara/OOP-Concepts/README.md

      - **Method Overriding:** Subclasses can provide their own implementation of a method that is already defined in the superclass.
      - **Method Overloading**: Methods in the same class can have the same name but different parameters (number, type, or order).

+#### 5. Abstraction:
+   - is the concept of **hiding complex implementation details** and **showing only the necessary functionality** to the user.
+   - In Java, abstraction can be achieved using abstract classes and interfaces.